PROGRAM SUPPORT COUNSELING

 WHO CAN BENEFIT FROM THIS SERVICE?

 It is for anyone who wishes to talk to a professional counselor about anything going on in your life.

 DIFFERENCES BETWEEN THIS PROGRAM SUPPORT COUNSELING AND REGULAR COUNSELING

 1. This is an energetic approach to healing and trauma release.
 This means that the program increases you energy level, and then the body does the healing.
 This is described in the article entitled Trauma Release And Nutritional Balancing.

 Counseling is therefore mainly supportive, and that is all most everyone needs.
 Your counselor may also help you understand purification reactions or Retracing, and how to move through blocks without resorting to drugs, in almost all cases.

 2. Referrals.
 Your counselor is on a nutritional balancing program, and understands how it works.
 She or he will keep you on your program.

 This is very different from regular counseling who often do not believe in nutrition and often discourage people from staying with their program.

 3. All done long distance.
 Counseling is usually by telephone, Skype or email, rather than in person.

-9. Mental development.
+5. Development.
 The counselor is not just interested in your physical and emotional healing.
 He or she is also interested in your development, a very precise concept explained in a number of articles on this website such as Introduction To Development.
-This requires a healthful lifestyle, proper diet and other adjustments in your life, but the rewards are worth the effort.
+This requires a healthful lifestyle, proper diet and other adjustments in your life, but the rewards are well worth the effort.